 Our latest addition in the European Continent, The W Algarve Hotel & Residences will be opening its doors mid 2022.
 Flowing between low voltage casual and high intensity play, W algarve adds a new and vibrant energy to the southern Portuguese coast with its west-facing 134 guest rooms and suites and 83 residences mix modern staging with locally influenced touches.

 Complementing these themes, we have established partnerships with Culinary Concept’s Spice Market and Market Restaurants, created by the internationally renowned 3-star Michelin Chef, Jean Georges Vongerichten.
-We also added to this collection, La Spiga by Papermoon, COYA Doha, and upcoming Cipriani Doha and GAIA Doha.
+We also added to this collection, La Spiga by Papermoon, COYA Doha, Cipriani Doha, GAIA Doha & Shangai Me Doha.